UC San Diego SearchMenu

-How to Enroll in Special Studies Classes (Undergraduates)
+How to Request Enrollment in Special Studies Classes (Undergraduates)

-Find out how to enroll in Special Studies classes 97-99 and 197-199.
-Special Studies Classes help you learn about subjects not taught in regular classes.
+Find out how to request enrollment in Special Studies classes 97-99 and 197-199. help you learn about subjects not taught in regular classes.
 You can also engage in field, lab, and library research.

-1. Find out if you are eligible for Special Studies classes.
+1. Learn if you're eligible for Special Studies classes.

 • You must have a cumulative GPA of at least 3.0.